alukosdev/ccsp/reference/glossary.md

 ## N

+==- Natural Disaster
+Natural disasters are a category of risks to cloud deployments that is based *solely* on geography and location.
+Regulatory violations are not always based on location.
+They can also be based on the type of industry.
 ==- Network Forensics
 Network forensics is defined as the capture, storage, and analysis of network events.
 The idea is to capture every packet of network traffic and make it available in a single searchable database so that the traffic can be examined and analyzed in detail.
 ==- Networking as a Service (NaaS)